 Within an insolvency proceeding, the creditors’ priority waterfall is as follows:

 Rights of Each Class of Creditor

 Each class of creditor has the right to be paid in accordance with the priority waterfall above.
-The particular situation of subordinated creditors, who enjoy fewer voting rights than the general body of creditors, is worth noting in this context.

 It is generally accepted that the debtor can keep trade creditors whole during a restructuring process, at its discretion, to the extent that the goods and services provided are essential for the preservation of its economic activity or the value of its assets.

 Additionally, essential common services cannot be withheld from the debtor during the PER (water, electricity, electronic communications, etc) and/or any other services without which the company cannot carry out its business.
 The cost of these services will be qualified as credits over the insolvency estate if the debtor is declared insolvent within two years and will, therefore, be paid ahead of secured creditors.